You’ll never escape the mosquitoes! Never!

 If you’re buying a hammock with a built-in net, size isn’t really an issue, as the net is constructed perfectly for that particular hammock.
 But if you’re buying a modular net, you need to be 100 percent sure that it’s going to fit your hammock.

 Stand-alone bug nets can range from 9.5 feet to 13 feet, and can sometimes only fit a single hammock.
 If you’re tall or want plenty of space around you, a 9.5-foot bug net isn’t going to cut it – even less so if your hammock is already far longer than that.

-My favorite hammock bug net is the Legit Camping Hammock Bug Net.
-It provides everything you could need, with a stand-out feature being how lightweight it is for easy travel and storage.
+My favorite hammock bug net is the Kammok Dragonfly.
+It provides everything you could need from a bug net while hammock camping, with a stand-out feature being how lightweight it is for easy travel and storage.
 It’s also super easy to set up with the provided ridge line and speed clips.
 In addition, the high-quality material that won’t rip or fall apart, and the tiny gaps in the mesh will stop even the tiniest of insects.

-The runners-up are the Chill Gorilla Defender Bug Net and the PYS Hammock Bug Net, which regular travelers will love.
+The runners-up are the Chill Gorilla Defender Bug Net and the Wise Owl Outfitters “Snugnet”.
 Although, all of the options in my top five list are great choices, depending on what you need.